decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 Verifier Website presents the QR Code to the End User on their Verifier Website.
 The End User scans the QR Code using their Wallet.
 The Wallet parses the QR code to obtain the `request_uri`.

 The Wallet sends a GET request to the obtained `request_uri` to retrieve the Request Object.
-The Request Object is a signed JWT that contains a set of request parameters as defined in [[ref: SIOPv2 ID1]] and [[ref: OpenID4VP ID1]].
+The Request Object is a signed JWT that contains a set of Authorization Request parameters as defined in [[ref: SIOPv2 ID1]] and [[ref: OpenID4VP ID1]].
 In particular, Wallet will determine which VCs to submit to the Verifier by processing `presentation_definition` property in the Request Object.

 ```mermaid
 sequenceDiagram